Last verified: 17 days ago

 Absorption & Bioavailability

-Moderate — the HCl salt form improves water solubility and stability compared to free-form L-Cysteine, which may aid absorption, but no clinical bioavailability data was provided in the available research.
+Moderate — the HCl Monohydrate salt form improves solubility and stability compared to free-form L-Cysteine, which may aid absorption, but no clinical bioavailability studies were available for this review.

 Red Flags to Watch For

-• Often included in proprietary blends where the actual dose is hidden — you may not be getting a meaningful amount
+- Often bundled in proprietary blends where the actual dose is hidden — you may not be getting a meaningful amount.

-• People with cystinuria (a rare kidney condition) should avoid cysteine supplements — check with a doctor first
+- People with cystinuria (a rare kidney condition) should avoid cysteine supplements entirely.

 Products Containing L-Cysteine HCl Monohydrate